Mawson Infrastructure Group, Inc. (NASDAQ:MIGI) Short Interest Update

-Mawson Infrastructure Group, Inc. (NASDAQ:MIGI – Get Rating) was the recipient of a significant decrease in short interest in December.
+Mawson Infrastructure Group, Inc. (NASDAQ:MIGI – Get Rating) was the target of a significant decrease in short interest in December.
 As of December 30th, there was short interest totalling 74,200 shares, a decrease of 77.5% from the December 15th total of 329,400 shares.
-Currently, 0.1% of the shares of the stock are short sold.
-Based on an average trading volume of 339,700 shares, the days-to-cover ratio is presently 0.2 days.
+Approximately 0.1% of the shares of the company are sold short.
+Based on an average daily trading volume, of 339,700 shares, the days-to-cover ratio is currently 0.2 days.

 Mawson Infrastructure Group Stock Performance